 Never Follow Too Close to the Car in Front of You

 Tailgating is against the law.
 The laws in Alabama do not state an exact distance that your teen driver must keep between themself and the car in front of them.
 Instead, they say that you must keep a reasonable and safe distance between you and another car.
 A good rule of thumb is to keep at least one car’s length for every 10 miles.
 So, if your teen is driving at 50 mph, they should keep at least 5 car lengths between themselves and the car in front of them.

 If They Do Get into an Accident, Call the Police Right Away

 One thing our parents did not always teach us was to call the police if we get into an accident.
 There is no reason to agree to not file a police report after a crash.
 They will come out and do a thorough investigation of the accident scene.
 They will also make sure anybody injured in the crash is taken to the hospital for treatment.
 The best way to make sure your insurance claim is paid is to have a police report that shows the other driver was at fault.

 There is never a reason to drink and drive.
 With rideshare services like Uber and Lyft, there is no reason why someone should get behind the wheel after drinking.
 For someone under the age of 21, there is no safe amount of alcohol they can drink before driving.
 Make sure they know that, if they do drink, they call for a ride or, they have a designated driver with them.

 If your teen driver has been involved in an accident that was due to someone’s else’s negligence, you need an experienced law firm on your side.
-Call the Birmingham accident attorneys at Hare Wynn if your child has been injured.
+Call the Birmingham accident attorneys at Hare, Wynn, Newell & Newton if your child has been injured.